ros2/ros2_documentation/source/Tutorials/Using-Parameters-In-A-Class-CPP.rst

 When making your own :ref:`nodes <ROS2Nodes>` you will sometimes need to add parameters that can be set from the launch file.

-This tutorial will show you how to create those parameters in a class, and how to set them in a launch file.
+This tutorial will show you how to create those parameters in a C++ class, and how to set them in a launch file.

 Prerequisites
 -------------